10 reasons why AI for ecommerce is the must-have tool of 2024

 Dynamic pricing strategies

 Price sensitivity is top of mind in our current economic environment.
-AI takes market trends, competitor prices, and shopper behavior to create dynamic pricing strategies.
-This allows brands to stay competitive with real-time offers that incentivize conversion during that session.
+AI takes online shopping trends, competitor prices, customer data and will analyze customer behavior to create dynamic pricing strategies.
+This artificial intelligence allows brands to stay competitive with real-time offers that incentivize top conversion rates during that session.

 A leading furniture retailer used dynamic pricing strategies to increase their conversion rate by 30%.